-The People’s Park in Davao City is a charming place where you can slow down, relax and give yourself a quick break from the loud and busy streets of the urban after a tiring day-tour.
+The People’s Park in Davao City is a charming place where you can slow down, relax and give yourself a quick break from the loud and busy urban streets after a tiring day-tour.
 This 4-hectare tourist attraction is a perfect place to promenade and enjoy recreational activities with family and friends in the heart of the city.
-Its enchanting lighting and decor rich surrounding makes it a romantic rendezvous for lovers as well.
+Its elegant lighting and decor rich surrounding make it a romantic rendezvous for lovers as well.
 Couples would have a wonderful time strolling here while having a fun conversation.

 It was around four-thirty in the afternoon and a Monday when we went here.
+We just had a tour at Samal Island.
 Since it’s a weekday, the park wasn’t crowded but has a fair amount of visitors.
 The first structure inside this park that caught our attention is the Durian Dome which is also very visible from outside.
 Its name was derived from Davao’s most popular fruit which is the Durian which looks very similar to a jack fruit.
-This fruit has a reputation of have a taste like heaven but smells like hell.
+This fruit has a reputation of having a taste like heaven but smells like hell.
 We can see that the dome has spikes similar to a Durian fruit.

 People’s Park Schedule